KH4NY0/KH4NY0/README.md

-i am passionate about designing and building scalable, reliable systems.
-I specialize in creating APIs, optimizing databases, and implementing efficient algorithms to solve complex problems.
-When I'm not coding, I enjoy contributing to open-source projects and learning new technologies.
+I have a focus on building impactful applications.
+I enjoy creating and developing solutions that are both functional and visually appealing.
+I'm always looking to connect with like-minded individuals to collaborate on exciting projects and share knowledge in the tech space.

 ---